The Mealworm Experience

 Partners: Kunst & Cultuur Drenthe, Club Cele

-The workshop is done with a number of participants divided over 1 or more tables.
-These tables are covered as if for a dinner, but with tools instead of cutlery.
-Styrofoam is spread over the table and there is an installation with mealworms that have been eating Styrofoam for some time.
-After the presentation, about a kilo of mealworms is poured over the table and the participants get the chance to get to know the worms up close.
-With the tools that are there they can then design and make their own Styrofoam palace that they put in a pot, similar to a ship in a bottle.
-With a handful of mealworms, some extra food and a seal on the pot, the worm house can then go home to see how it is eaten over time.
+The workshop is conducted with a group of participants, divided across one or more tables.
+These tables are set up as if for a dinner, but with tools instead of cutlery.
+Styrofoam is spread across the table, and an installation features mealworms that have been consuming styrofoam for some time.
+After the presentation, about a kilogram of mealworms is poured onto the table, giving participants the chance to examine the worms up close.
+With the provided tools, they can then design and build their own "styrofoam palace," which they place in a pot—similar to a ship in a bottle.
+Participants also receive a handful of mealworms, some extra food, and a sealed pot to take home, allowing them to watch the mealworms continue their work over time.

-The intention of the workshop is to provide an interactive experience that pleasurably challenges people to make contact with another life form.
-I try to pass on my own experiences with the project to others and in this way I want the participants to think about the future of sustainability, our relationship with nature and our relationship to food.
+The goal of the workshop is to create an interactive experience that invites participants to connect with another life form in a meaningful way.
+Through this, I aim to share my experiences with the project, encouraging participants to reflect on sustainability, our relationship with nature, and our connection to food.